JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_2.md

 #### Joint Dimensionality

 Lets take our previous example and expand on it.
-Firstly, it is helpful to think of the joint distribution as a grid with \(k^n\) squares, where \(n\) is our number of variables and \(k\) our states.
+Firstly, it is helpful to think of the joint distribution of some set of random variables as a grid with \(k^n\) squares, where \(n\) is our number of variables and \(k\) our states.

 For our running example, this means our joint distribution is parameterized by a 4 dimensional vector, containing the probabilities of seeing any pair of states.
 We could of course, add more random variables to our model.
 Imagine we add \(B\), for whether or not we _bike into work_ and \(H\), for _overall health_, each with two states.
-The dimensionality of our parameters then becomes
+The dimensionality of our parameters (for the joint distribution over \(T, W, B, H\)) then becomes

 \[
 k^n = 2^4